 - With the Enable button, you connect to this mixer device and you start using it.
 This will make available a new pair of associated MIDI Input and Output ports, with the name of this mixer.
 You can use these ports in MIDI routes and in a MIDI Translator translation project. - For a connected mixer, you can press the Disable button to disconnect.
-The associated MIDI ports will disappear.
+The associated MIDI ports will disappear. - Press the Edit button to rename the device locally, i.e., in the Bome-Box that device is then referenced by that new name.
+The associated

-- o Press the Edit button to rename the device locally, i.e., in the BomeBox that device is then referenced by that new name.
-The associated MIDI ports will be renamed, too.
-Editing the name will change a device to manual mode (see Manual A&H Devices on page 23). - For devices in manual mode, you'll also find a Remove button.
+MIDI ports will be renamed, too.
+Editing the name will change a device to manual mode (see Manual A&H Devices on page 23).

+• For devices in manual mode, you'll also find a Remove button.
 This will remove this manual entry in the list of devices.
 If the corresponding device was an edited auto-detected device, the device will reappear under its own name.

-Allen & Heath MIDI Use Allen & Heath Network MIDI Auto-Enable devices when they get discovered Note: does not apply to manual devices (either added by IP, or edited use the Edit button) Auto-Create MIDI routes from all other MIDI ports to discovered Allen & Heath devices Note: this option will auto-connect to the device whenever such a device is enabled.
-Name IP Status dLive DM32 MixRack 2 192.168.1.3:41323 disabled Enable Edit My DIY Device 192.168.5.8:40000 unreachable [manual] Disable Remove Edit dLive DM64 MixRack 1 192.168.1.3 connected Disable Edit Add manual device by IP connected/enabled device will be fully routed via MIDI.
-In the MIDI router, you will find routes which connect all other non-A&H MIDI ports to this mixer, so that you can access it from any other MIDI port.
-These Auto Routes can be disabled, but not deleted, in the MIDI Routes Web Config page.
-You can still add other manual routes using the A&H device MIDI ports.
+Allen & Heath MIDI ☑ Use Allen & Heath Netw vork MIDI Auto-Enable devices w Note: does not apply to manual hen they get discovered devices (either added by IP, of or edited use the Edit button) Auto-Create MIDI route Note: this option will auto-conne s from all other MIDI ports s to discovered Allen & Heath ch a device is enabled. i devices Name IP Status dLive DM32 MixRack 2 192.168.1.3:41323 disabled Enable Edit My DIY Device 192.168.5.8:40000 unreachable [manual] Disable Remove Edit dLive DM64 MixRack 1 192.168.1.3 connected Disable Edit Add manual device by IP